Hepatitis A

 • Chronic liver disease (including pre– and post–liver transplant patients); household members and close contacts of children adopted from countries with a high HAV prevalence (prior to arrival); individuals experiencing homelessness or unstable housing; unvaccinated individuals exposed during an outbreak

-• Routine vaccination is no longer recommended for those receiving blood products to treat clotting disorders (2)[A].
+• Routine vaccination is no longer recommended for those receiving blood products to treat clotting disorders.

-• HAV is not killed by freezing; HAV is killed by heating to >185°F for 60 seconds; chlorine, iodine
+• HAV is not killed by freezing; HAV is killed by heating surfaces, supplies, or food to >185°F for 60 seconds; direct contact with chlorine is also virucidal.

 Commonly Associated Conditions

-HAV can sometimes be associated with more rare extrahepatic manifestations such as:
+HAV can sometimes be associated with rare extrahepatic manifestations.

 There's more to see -- the rest of this topic is available only to subscribers.